 Photo by Mike Orrell

-- Capturing stunning portraits using the Canon AE-1 — The self-timer is a helpful tool.
-This timer works well for self-portraits and long-exposure shots.
+The self-timer feature is a boon for self-portraits and long-exposure shots.

 Photo by Dakota Olsen